prcapps/test-netlify-cms/_posts/instruction/main-menu-instruction.md

 [Website](https://www.thesecretstories.com)

-Select the Better Alphabet for individual letter sound practice, or the Secret Stories Phonics for reading/spelling patterns.
+Select the Better Alphabet(TM) for individual letter sound practice, or the Secret Stories(R) Phonics for reading/spelling patterns.

-This app is most effective when used in conjunction with the Secret Stories Kit (https://www.TheSecretStories.com).
+This app is most effective when used in conjunction with the Secret Stories(R) Kit (https://www.TheSecretStories.com).